How do I pay tax on self-employed income?

 You will not automatically be issued with a payslip by HMRC in advance of the payment dates on 31 January and 31 July.
 If you do not receive a payslip you should organise payment anyway otherwise you might incur a fine for late payment and not receiving a payslip from HMRC will not be accepted as a reasonable excuse for late payment.

 There are various ways to pay and these are explained on GOV.UK.

 If you are having financial difficulties, you should consider a time to pay arrangement.

 I am also employed.
-Can my tax be collected via my code number?
+Can my tax be collected via my PAYE code number?

-Provided the tax outstanding is less than £3,000 it may be collected via your PAYE code number as long as that would not mean that more than 50% of your salary as an employee was collected for tax.
+Provided the tax outstanding is less than £3,000 it may be collected via your Pay As You Earn (PAYE) code number as long as that would not mean that more than 50% of your salary as an employee was collected for tax.
 If you earn more than £30,000, a higher amount may be collected via your code number.

 If you want to take this option, you will need to send in ('file') your tax return by 31 October on paper, or by 30 December if you are lodging online.
 If you have filed within these time limits and the tax does not appear to be collected this way, you can contact HMRC to query this.

 What happens if I pay my tax late?

 You will be charged interest from the date the payment was due until it is paid.
 You will also be liable to a penalty if your balancing payment is late.